 GHGs: Use of pipeline quality natural gas, implementation of measures to improve overall efficiency of the gas turbine operations.
 Installation of an aero-derivative turbine would only be considered BACT if turbine fuel costs are $7.50/MMBtu or greater.

-Notably, the BACT determinations for NOx and GHGs did not incorporate the most stringent and feasible control option.
-The most stringent control options were eliminated in the analysis based on technical feasibility and/or cost-effectiveness.
+Notably, a cost effectiveness evaluation of SCR was not conducted given the Project applicant is voluntarily accepting to install DLN plus SCR,

 Relative to CO, the most stringent control option was selected.